 The determination is not limited to any one factor, and in no event would evidence of a sexual relationship between such persons be required or considered.

-"Tenant" relates to any person or persons named on a lease or rental agreement who is or are obligated to pay rent for the use of the housing accommodation.
+“Tenant” relates to any person or persons named on a lease or rental agreement who is or are obligated to pay rent for the use of the housing accommodation or is entitled to occupy the housing accommodation.

 “Permanent tenant” relates to individuals, who have continuously resided in housing accommodations located in hotels as a primary residence for a period of at least six months, or a hotel tenant in occupancy pursuant to or entitled to a lease.